 All business acquisitions have loose ends.
-Often there is a contingent purchase price like an earnout or escrow.
-Even more often, at the time of closing it is not possible to identify and quantify all the costs that have been incurred in the business and all the claims that may be asserted against the business.
-Open items might include costs for environmental remediation, deferred compensation and other employee benefits (vested or non-vested), tax deficiencies, product liability and warranty claims and contract or tort claims.
+There may be a contingent purchase price like an earnout or escrow.
+More often, at the time of closing it is not possible to identify and quantify all the costs incurred in the business and all the claims that may be asserted against the business.
+Open items might include costs for environmental remediation, deferred compensation and other employee benefits (vested or non-vested), tax deficiencies, product liabilities, warranty claims and contract or tort claims.
 Acquiror may assume the obligation to pay these costs and claims, or Seller may be financially responsible, directly or through indemnities.
 This outline discusses the tax consequences of these loose ends.